News Explorer

 • Press the home button when your device is locked.
 On the Lock screen you'll see a special News Explorer icon on the left hand corner at the bottom of the Lock screen.

 • Swipe this icon to the top of the screen to activate News Explorer and open the news article.
-If necessary, the related subscription will be refreshed first, so be patient if nothing happens on first sight.
+If necessary, the related feed will be refreshed first, so be patient if nothing happens on first sight.

 • Double press the home button when your device is already unlocked.
 At the bottom of the screen you'll see a special bar, with on the left side a News Explorer icon, indicating that there is something to hand over.